Blendify/blender-manual/blender_docs/manual/data_system/linked_libraries.rst

    | Menu:     :menuselection:`File --> Append or Link`
    | Hotkey:   :kbd:`Shift-F1`  or  :kbd:`Ctrl-Alt-O`

+In the :doc:`File Browser </editors/file_browser/introduction>`
-In the *File Browser* window navigate to the external source blend-file and select the data-block you want to reuse.
+navigate to the external source blend-file and select the data-block you want to reuse.

 Options: